argonaute199/Chauffage-Home-Assistant/README.md

 Forks here:

 .
-Presence-Absence (default): with different mode names, and single Absence mode [ProdOk]
+Presence-Absence (default, this one): with different mode names, and single Absence mode, and 'radiateur' switch name instead of 'chauffage' [ProdOk]

 .
-Week-Vs-WE (this one): support for multiple schedules for the Presence mode (ex Weekdays & Weekend) [WorkInProgress]
+Week-Vs-WE (this one): based on Presence-Absence, support multiple schedules for Presence mode (ex Weekdays & Weekend) [WorkInProgress]

 Thanks Argonaute for this beautiful work and tuto!